bartundmett/brennstoff/README.md

 ## Under the hood

-React, Styled-Components, Styled-System, Prettier, Typescript, Storybook, Playroom, Cypress, Testing Library, Changeset, Lerna
+React, Styled-Components, Styled-System, Prettier, Typescript, Storybook, Playroom, Cypress, Testing Library, Changeset, Lerna.

+I was frustated with the development workflow so i took what i saw as the best out there to build my components.
+Totally opinionated :).

-## Development
+### Development

 `yarn watch` starts watchers for all packages and opens up storybook, as well as playroom inside of storybook.
 You can develop on any package and it will autorefresh all affected elements.

-## Linting
+### Linting

 `yarn lint`

-## Testing
+### Testing

 `yarn test`

-## Building
+### Building

 `yarn build` generates TSDX builds for all packages.

-## Generator for new packages
+### Generator for new packages

 `yarn generate`
 -> Package Template